 Balasana - Child’s pose

 In Balasana, you sit down on your knees with your upper body in a forward fold allowing your forehead to rest on the mat in front of you.
-It is a great pose to relax in, Balasana is said to relieve you of all your tensions and allow you to collect new energy.
+It is a great pose to relax in.
+Balasana relieves you of all your tensions and allows you to collect new energy.
 If you suffer from knee problems, you should be careful when getting into Balasana since it puts a lot of pressure on your knees and kneecap.
 Talk to your instructor for guidance.